Seteco/Somorrostro/Monitoring-Go-Applications.md

 **Line definitions**

 Each chart can define multiple lines (dimensions).
-A line defition is a key-value mapping of line options.
+A line definition is a key-value mapping of line options.
 Please see the following link for more information about the keys and values:
 [External plugins - dimensions](https://github.com/firehol/netdata/wiki/External-Plugins#dimension)

 Apart from values described at the article above, each line definition **must** have these two keys:

     expvar_key: the name of the expvar as present in the JSON output of /debug/vars endpoint
-    expvar_key: value type; supported are "float" or "int"
+    expvar_type: value type; supported are "float" or "int"

 Apart from top-level expvars, this plugin can also parse expvars stored in a multi-level map; All dicts in the resulting JSON document are then flattened to one level.
 Expvar names are joined together with '.' when flattening.

 Example:
 ```
 {
     "counters": {"cnt1": 1042, "cnt2": 1512.9839999999983},
     "runtime.goroutines": 5
 }
 ```

 In the above case, the exported variables will be available under `runtime.goroutines`, `counters.cnt1` and `counters.cnt2` expvar_keys.
 If the flattening results in a key collision, the first defined key wins and all subsequent keys with the same name are ignored.